 Hopkinton voters approved a charter in 2006 which established a Board of Selectmen-Town Manager form of government.
 Prior to 2006, the Town was governed under a combination of general laws and special acts of the legislature, and its form of government was highly decentralized.
 The charter introduced more centralization by establishing the positions of Town Manager and Finance Director, and changing the Police Chief's position from a "weak" to "strong" chief.
 In contrast, the charter preserves the town's existing elected boards and their functions remain semi-independent of the Board of Selectmen-Town Manager, e.g. the Cemetery Commission, Parks and Recreation Commission and Planning Board.
-The 10-year charter review is planned to begin in 2016, at which time the Town will evaluate its effectiveness and have an opportunity to identify any changes that should be made.
+The 10-year charter review began in 2016, and its effectiveness evaluated.
+At this time, the Town has an opportunity to identify any changes that should be made.

 A change in government structure often brings about significant changes in a community's approach to budgeting, capital planning and personnel management, in part by establishing clear lines of authority.
 It also tends to change the way boards and committees work, even when a new charter or special act does not directly affect them.
 Changes to the charter may have implications for space use and future space planning at Town Hall, and the Town will want to consider this in any future renovation or expansion plans.
+The charter can also affect whether Master Plan recommendations can be implemented.
+Actions that require collaboration and creative solutions to complex cross-jurisdictional issues will be challenging to implement in a fragmented town government structure.
+This Master Plan proposes some important goals that may never be implemented without a supportive government structure where boards, committees and staff are working together on common goals.
+Without the governmental framework to implement the goals and recommendations, the vision outlined by residents may never come to fruition.